 transfixes audiences with its wildly inventive story.
 It will send your spirits soaring to heights you’ll never forget.

-The cast as of August 1 stars Carrie St. Louis as Glinda, Michael Campayno as Fiyero in his Broadway debut and Jennifer DiNoia as Elphaba.
+The cast stars Carrie St. Louis as Glinda, Michael Campayno as Fiyero in his Broadway debut and Jennifer DiNoia as Elphaba.
+Judy Kaye also leads as Madame Morrible with Peter Scolari stepping into the Wizard's mysterious shoes.

 Two hours and 45 minutes with one intermission